 Lateness or tardiness means reporting to school or class after the specified time for the beginning of school or after class has been started.
-Any student who arrives late for school or class must report to the school office to receive a late slip in order to be admitted to class.
+Any student who arrives late for school or class must report to the school office with a parent/guardian who will sign the log and then the student will receive a late slip in order to be admitted to class.

-- 1. Incidental lateness may be accompanied by a warning. - Habitual lateness or tardiness may be open to EXAMINATION.
+- 1. Incidental lateness may be accompanied by a warning. - 2.
+Habitual lateness or tardiness may be open to EXAMINATION.
 Where habitual lateness is noted, such attitudes and behaviors will be noted on the Permanent Record.